ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - detection of large cells (giant cells) is frequent but not essential for diagnosis

-- the adventitia is thickened and contains inflammatory cells expanding into the subarachnoid space
+- the adventitia is thickened and contains inflammatory cells that extend into the subarachnoid space

 - serious complications < 4% [Torres, 2016]